OliwierKam/Media-Storage-Management/README.md

 # Settings

-The following is for the Azure account:
+The following is for the azure storage account name:
+AZURE_STORAGE_ACCOUNT_NAME = "YOUR_NAME"

+This gets automatically filled in the URL:
-AZURE_STORAGE_ACCOUNT_URL = https://<account>.blob.core.windows.net
+AZURE_STORAGE_ACCOUNT_URL = f"https://{AZURE_STORAGE_ACCOUNT_NAME}.blob.core.windows.net"

+Region of your Account:
+AZURE_REGION = "YOUR REGION"

+The GUID can be found under "Workspace ID" of your workspace:
+LOG_ANALYTICS_WORKSPACE_ID = "WORKSPACE_GUID"